Code-Institute-Submissions/movieDeathsUpdated/README.md

 Manual testing was undertaken for every feature of the website and satisfactorily passed.

 ## Hosting
-A live version of this website is hosted [here](https://com-movie-dashboard.herokuapp.com/) on Heroku.
+A live version of this dashboard is hosted [here](https://com-movie-dashboard.herokuapp.com/) on Heroku.

 ## Authors
 Brendan Long